2021 Guide to Online Doctorate in Social Work Programs

 Study part time without attending classes on campus.

 Complete the online DSW program in 28 months.

 Simmons University offers an online Doctorate of Social Work (DSW) — MSW required; no GRE required.
 The program prepares you to become a well-rounded scholar-practitioner through a curriculum focused on three key areas: inclusive leadership, advanced clinical practice, and teaching and education.

 Complete in less than two years full time or less than three years part time

-MSW required; two years post-MSW work experience preferred
+MSW required; three years post-MSW work experience required

 No GRE scores required